raghava00/raghava00-Capturing-and-Analyzing-Network-Traffic-Using-Wireshark-Task-5/README.md

 # raghava00-Capturing-and-Analyzing-Network-Traffic-Using-Wireshark-Task-5

-📡 Live Network Packet Capture with Wireshark
-This guide explains how to capture live network packets using Wireshark and identify common protocols like HTTP, DNS, and TCP.
+📡 Live Network Packet Capture with Wireshark capturing live network packets using Wireshark and identifying common protocols like HTTP, DNS, and TCP.

 ✅ Prerequisites
 A computer with Wireshark installed.